HHS/simpler-grants-gov/documentation/decisions/adr/2024-03-19-dashboard-storage.md

 ### Redshift

 AWS Redshift is a Postgres-based data warehouse that you can use to store large data sets.
+This ADR assumes we are going to be using Redshift Serverless, rather than statically provisioned Redshift.
+We assume that serverless technologies will work in this case because this is a data warehouse backed by an ELT process, so it's data is not being accessed most of the time.
 Redshift is optimized for OLAP queries, which makes it an ideal choice for analyzing business analytics data.
 To query CSV data in Redshift, you must first upload it to S3 and then into Redshift, which makes Redshift feel like a "query layer" for S3.

 [Data is hosted in Redshift at $0.024 per GB-month](https://aws.amazon.com/redshift/pricing/), essentially the same price as S3.